tb-repo/AWS_Serverless_Automation/S3_encryption_monitor/README.md

 ## Technical Context (Important Note)
 > [!NOTE]
 > Since January 2023, AWS automatically applies basic server-side encryption (SSE-S3) to all new S3 buckets.
 > To test this Lambda function and simulate an "unencrypted" bucket, you must delete the bucket's encryption configuration using the AWS CLI or AWS CloudShell, which makes `get_bucket_encryption` return a `ServerSideEncryptionConfigurationNotFoundError`.
+But this might not be possible as AWS might not allow us to delete encryption even via AWS CLI.

 ---